GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

  Matt.
 12:9: “Going on from that place, he went into their synagogue, 10 and a man with a shriveled hand was there.
 Looking for a reason to bring charges against Jesus, they asked him, ‘Is it lawful to heal on the Sabbath?’”

 b.
-In response, Jesus says to them, “You have let go of the commands of God and are holding on to human traditions. . . .
+In response, Jesus says to them, “You have let go of the commands of God and are holding on to human traditions….
 You have a fine way of setting aside the commands of God in order to observe your own traditions!”
 (Mk.
 7:8-9 NIV).

 c.
 In legalism, “judging by mere appearances” (Jn.
 7:24a) replaces grace and mercy.